jasmineguru/jasmineguru/README.md

 😄 Pronouns: She/Her
 ⚡ Fun fact: It is a myth that psychopaths are born and that they cannot be treated!
 -->
-🔭 I’m currently working on figuring out how to explain backpropagation to 13 year olds :>\
+🔭 I’m currently working on webdev stuff for work!
-🌱 I’m currently re-learning/reviewing full-stack dev and getting into data analysis w/ Pokémon <3! \
-👯 I’m looking to collaborate on quite literally anything, I am open to learning any new technology/skills with anyone from any background! \
+🌱 I’m currently re-learning/reviewing databases becuase SELECT me FROM unemployment 👯 I’m looking to collaborate on quite literally anything, I am open to learning any new technology/skills with anyone from any background! \
 🤔 I’m looking for help with how become a databases expert?? \
 💬 Ask me about when to use Cauchy's Integral Formula! \